 For other general inquiries, please email firstname.lastname@example.org.

-Spiro Veloudos began his 15th season as Producing Artistic Director of The Lyric Stage by directing The Mikado.
-Last season he directed Big River, Superior Donuts, and Avenue Q. In previous seasons, he directed The Life and Adventures of Nicholas Nickleby (five IRNE Awards including Best Director, Elliot Norton Award for Best Production and Best Director), Animal Crackers, Blithe Spirit, Lady Day at Emerson’s Bar & Grill, and Kiss Me, Kate.
-Spiro recently received the Lifetime Achievement in the Arts Award from Salem State College.
+Spiro Veloudos (Producing Artistic Director), now in his 21st season as Producing Artistic Director of the Lyric Stage, He has produced or directed over 140 productions at the Lyric Stage, The Publick Theatre, The Seacoast Repertory and throughout New England.
+At the Lyric Stage he has directed last season’s award-winning Souvenir: A Fantasia on the Life of Florence Foster Jenkins along with Stephen Sondheim’s Roadshow, Co-Directed by Ilyse Robbins.
+In previous seasons he has directed Company, Camelot, Sondheim on Sondheim Peter and the Starcatcher , Sweeney Todd, City of Angels, Into the Woods (Elliot Norton and Independent Reviewers of New England (IRNE) Awards for Best Director, Best Musical, and Best Ensemble), One Man, Two Guvnors, Death of a Salesman (Elliot Norton andIRNE Award for Best Play),The Mikado, 33 Variations, On the Town, Avenue Q (Elliot Norton Awards for Outstanding Musical and Outstanding Ensemble and five IRNE Awards including Best Musical and Best Director), The Life and Adventures of Nicholas Nickleby (Elliot Norton Award for Best Production and Best Director, five IRNE Awards including Best Director), Big River, Superior Donuts, Animal Crackers, Blithe Spirit, Lady Day at Emerson’s Bar & Grill, and Kiss Me, Kate.
+Spiro received the Lifetime Achievement in the Arts Award from Salem State College.
 He was the recipient of the 2006 Elliot Norton Prize for Sustained Excellence.
-During his tenure, The Lyric Stage has earned numerous awards and honors including Elliot Norton Awards for Outstanding Production (Nicholas Nickleby, Speech & Debate, Miss Witherspoon, The Old Settler), and Outstanding Musical Production (Sunday in the Park with George); Independent Reviewers of New England (IRNE) Award for Outstanding Production (Nicholas Nickleby, The Old Settler, Glengarry Glen Ross), and Outstanding Musical Production (Grey Gardens, Urinetown: The Musical, A Little Night Music, Sunday in the Park with George).
-His numerous directing credits at The Lyric include A Little Night Music (IRNE Award for Direction),Glengarry Glen Ross (IRNE Award), Sunday in the Park with George (Best of the Year in Boston’s Globe, Herald, and Phoenix; Elliot Norton and IRNE Award for direction), Assassins (Best Production of 1998: The Boston Globe), Lost in Yonkers, and Never the Sinner: For The Leopold and Loeb Story (Elliot Norton Award, along with Assassins), and Speed-the-Plow (Elliot Norton for Outstanding Production).
+During his tenure, the Lyric Stage has earned numerous awards and honors including Elliot Norton Awards for Outstanding Production (Nicholas Nickleby, Speech & Debate, Miss Witherspoon, The Old Settler), and Outstanding Musical Production (My Fair Lady, Into the Woods, Avenue Q, Sunday in the Park with George); IRNE Awards for Outstanding Production (Death of a Salesman, Nicholas Nickleby, The Old Settler, Glengarry Glen Ross), and Outstanding Musical Production (My Fair Lady, Into the Woods, Avenue Q, Grey Gardens, Urinetown: The Musical, A Little Night Music, Sunday in the Park with George).
+His numerous directing credits at the Lyric Stage include A Little Night Music (IRNE Award for Direction),Glengarry Glen Ross (IRNE Award), Sunday in the Park with George (Best of the Year in Boston’s Globe, Herald, and Phoenix; Elliot Norton and IRNE Award for direction), Assassins (Best Production of 1998: The Boston Globe), Lost in Yonkers, Never the Sinner: The Leopold and Loeb Story (Elliot Norton Award, along with Assassins), and Speed-the-Plow (Elliot Norton for Outstanding Production).
 Mr. Veloudos received StageSource’s Theatre Hero Award (2003) and was named Best Artistic Director by Boston Magazine in 1999.
-He serves as the president for the Producers Association of New England Area Theatres, is on the Board of Directors of StageSource, and is adjunct faculty in Performing Arts at Emerson College.
+He serves as the president for the Producers’ Association of New England Area Theatres, and is adjunct faculty in Performing Arts at Emerson College.